Exploring the multiverse

 The multiverse map

 The multiverse map is a visualization of a complete Antithesis test run.
 After starting a search, switch to theMap tab on the event search for this view (you’ll need to click search to make this render).
-Right click on the explorer for zoom and view options.
+Right click on the map for zoom and view options.

 Common workflows